schappim/mBot-Gitbook/section-1-chapter-3-mcore-tour-bluetooth-module.md

 ### 11

 The LiPo battery connector.
+Next to the LiPo connected you will find a black barrel connector.
+You will use this connector to connect the AA battery holder.
+This is the main power source for your mBot.

 ### 12

 The is a USB connector.
 You will use this connector to connect the mBot to your computer and upload a program.
 It is exactly the same connector that you find on an Arduino UNO.

 ### 13